 If the price isn’t really an issue for you, it boils down to which material you prefer: PLA and ABS or resin, which we’ll discuss right now.

 As you can see, FDM printers offer more material compatibility than SLA printers, but does that mean that they’re better?
 Well, it depends on what you’re seeking.

-If you’re new to the world of 3D printing and you’re not exactly sure what you need, I recommend going for a printer that accepts as many print materials as possible, so you’d have the freedom to explore different print types and test for yourself.
+If you’re new to the world of quality 3D printing and you’re not exactly sure what you need, I recommend going for a quality printer that accepts as many print materials as possible, so you’d have the freedom to explore different print types and test for yourself.

 Resin is a flexible print material that’ll provide you with a smoother print finish and excellent level of detail on print.
 However, Resin is quite messy and hard to deal with.
 Also, the resin has an unpleasant smell, so if you decide to opt for an resin SLA printer, I recommend keeping it in a well-ventilated area.

 For your convenience, try to go for the smallest 3D printer possible, so you can just fit it into your office.
 You should already have a clear idea of how large your miniatures will be, so try to match that to your printer’s volume.

 However, if you want to use your printer for more than just miniatures print, go for a medium-sized or even a large-sized print volume.
 It just depends on what you’ll be 3d printing.

 Before settling on a 3D printer, make sure you double-check the file formats and software programs it’s compatible with.

 Some 3D printers use their own slicing software that you can import your files into, which is a double-edged sword.
 If that software is smooth and reliable, you’re in luck, and the printing process will take just a few minutes.

 On the other hand, if the print software is all glitchy and keeps freezing, I recommend just staying away from that printer because print software issues are frustrating, and it’s not easy to work around them during a quality print job.